Ayobami6/alx-low_level_programming/0x00-hello_world/README.md

     return (0);
 }
 ```
-The header file hash include stdio.h is required to to call the standard input and output function puts
+The header file `#include stdio.h` is required to to call the standard input and output function `puts`
 mostly required for all c programs.

-The strings encapsulated inside the first comment block
-is used to describe the main function which includes what it does and what its returns as part of betty code style requirements.
+The strings encapsulated inside the first comment block ```c/** */``` is used to describe the main function which includes what it does and what its returns as part of betty code style requirements.

-The int in the function definition is the data type of the funtion and the main is by convention the main body of any program, think of it as a container for your c algorithms.
+The `int` in the function definition is the datatype of the function and the `main` is by convention the main body of any program, think of it as a container for your c algorithms.

-The void parameter passed literally means nothing that is null, meaning the algorithms inside the main
+The `void` parameter passed literally means nothing that is null, meaning the algorithms inside the main function will not accept any arguments.
+When the program returns `0` this means all went well and nothing was returned.
-doesn't actually return anything as a value rather it just print out the result to the stdout.
-returns 0 means all went well and nothing was returned.

 ### 5-printf
 ```c